luiscoco/qdrant_sample1-Intro/README.md

-# Getting Started with Qdrant and .NET: Sample Code for Vector Search with gRPC
+# A. Getting Started with Qdrant and .NET: Sample Code for Vector Search with gRPC

 This sample demonstrates a typical workflow of creating a vector collection, adding data points with metadata, and performing similarity searches with optional filtering based on metadata